Yanny or Laurel? Science explains why you're hearing one and not the other

 This is why two people could be sitting together listening to one device and still hear different things.

-"We each have a different cookie cutter in how our brain is interpreting this information, which influence how we hear things differntly than another person," Crum said.
+"We each have a different cookie cutter in how our brain is interpreting this information, which influence how we hear things differently than another person," Crum said.

-Crum also said another influence on people's perceptions is the device they listen to the sound on.
+Crum also said another influence on people's perceptions is what they listen to.

 "Obviously, what you hear is influenced by what playback device you have because that will alter frequency of that sound," she said.